 Repowering Finance will help existing community energy groups to grow and give new ones a route to becoming financially viable organisations, encouraging people across London to join the low-carbon energy revolution.
-It will also help Repowering London to achieve its ambitious goal to deliver 5MW of community energy over the next five years using our proven model for community-led energy projects.
-This work has already begun, with 3MW in our solar pipeline.
+It will also help Repowering London to achieve its ambitious goal to deliver 5MW of community energy by 2030 using our proven model for community-led energy projects.